cambridge-ceu/csd3/README.md

 ```bash
 ssh-copy-id login.hpc.cam.ac.uk
 ```
 from a Bash console after one login.
-If this has not set up, follow these steps,
+If this is not set up, follow these steps,
 ```bash
 ssh-keygen
 # Enter file in which to save the key (/home/$USER/.ssh/id_rsa): mykey